 Mali, a landlocked country is bisected by the Niger River, one of the great rivers of the world.
-It marks an approximate boundary between the Sahara desert and the Sahel.
-Mali means hippo in one of the local languages; hippos can be seen during the dry season.
+It marks an approximate boundary between the Sahara Desert and the Sahel.
+Mali means "hippo" in one of the local languages and they can sometimes be seen during the dry season.
 Head to Timbuktu the city of legend that truly exists on the fringes of the Sahara Desert.
 Visit its ancient mosque as well as the Grand Mosque in Djenne, the largest mud-brick building in the world.
 Both are UNESCO World Heritage sites.
 Stroll through the weekly markets in Djenne and Mopti, known to attract thousands of people from Mali’s many tribes.
-Spend time in Dogon country home to one of the most fascinating tribes in Africa.
-End your tour at the River Niger Festival, a celebration of music, dancing and culture.
+Spend time in Dogon country, home to one of the most fascinating tribes in Africa.
+End your tour of Mali at the River Niger Festival, a celebration of music, dancing and culture.

 Per person sharing in double occupancy (Land Only): $8,995.00

 Mali Only Land cost: $5,995.00 per person sharing in double occupancy

 Led by lecturer/guide Mr. Mohamed Halouani